OpenSourcePolitics/metabase_automation/README.md

-# DecidimMetabase
+# Metabase Automation

-Decidim Metabase is a program written in Ruby and helps to create Metabase collections.
-The aim is to create easily metacards based on [Decidim](https://github.com/decidim/decidim) needs.
+Metabase Automation is a program written in Ruby and helps to create Metabase models.
+The aim is to create easily models based on [Decidim](https://github.com/decidim/decidim) needs.

-Based on the Metabase API, it helps creating Metabase resources based on YAML config files present in `./cards/decidim_cards` and `config.yml`
+Based on the Metabase API, it helps creating Metabase resources based on YAML config files present in `./cards/decidim_cards` and a `config.yml`

 ## Installation